allenai/natural-instructions/doc/task-hierarchy.md

   - `Structured Text Processing -> Semantic Parsing`
     - `Structured Text Processing -> Semantic Parsing -> Program Synthesis`
 - `Summarization`
+  - `Summarization -> Code Summarization`: Generating natural language description for a piece of code
 - `Tabular Text Operation`
   - `Tabular Text Operation -> Column Matching`: Given two sets in the input, generate a mapping between them e.g. given a set of countries and their capitals in the input, generate an output that maps countries to capitals.
   - `Tabular Text Operation -> Question Answering`